Lukasye/ds_project_ws2223_group3/README.md

 <b>27.11.2022:</b> tune the broadcast function.
 Gonna watch the Worldcup! `:smiley:`<br>
 <b>28.11.2022:</b> multithread tested and added so that the system can handle multi-request.<br>
 <b>03.12.2022:</b> realizing the multithread function.
 Now the model can automatically set up the udp_listen function.
 Optimize the structure of codes.
 New abstract function for auction component:`interface()`, `state_update()`
 and some small gadgets.
-Broadca  st logic finished! unused user function deleted!
+Broadcast logic finished! unused user function deleted!
 Now we have a fully functioning broadcast system!<br>
 <b>04.12.2022:</b> Tiny bugs fixed.
 Now the clients can also use the `find` method to join a group via redirect.
 Implemented remote methode invocation with no returned value.<br>
 <b>05.12.2022:</b> Dealt with the redundant request problem and optimize the structure.
 New function `assign()` to separate the main server logic with the servers.
 Finally! rmi works!
 Now the broadcast function is over and go into Bug test!<br>
 <b>06.12.2022:</b> Make the terminal more beautiful<br>